Le-Wi-Di/le-wi-di.github.io/index.md

 - The "MultiDomain Agreement" dataset ([Leonardelli et al. 2021](https://aclanthology.org/2021.emnlp-main.822/)): a dataset of around 10k English tweets from three domains (BLM, Election, Covid-19).
 Each tweet is annotated for offensiveness by 5 annotators via AMT.Particular focus was put on pre-selecting tweets to be annotated that are potentially leading to disagreement.
 Indeed, almost 1/3 of the dataset has then been annotated with a 2 vs 3 annotators disagreement, and another third of the dataset has an agreement of 1 vs 4.

 ### The competition
-The shared task is hosted on Codalab, where you can find more information about data format, evaluation, terms and conditions.
+The shared task is hosted on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/5796?secret_key=4cf31dda-5768-40d5-a47b-b9b2b4d39dab).
+In Codalab you can find more information.
-Note that participation will open from the practice phase (01/09/2022).
 You can download a sample of the data from the Overview ('get_sample_data' section).
+Note that submissions in Codalab will start from the practice phase (01/09/2022), thus for the moment partecipation in Codalab is closed.

 ### Aim of the task and data format
 We encourage participants in developing methods able to capture agreements/disagreements, rather than focusing on developing the best model.
 This is why, to distribute the data, we developed an harmonized json format used across all datasets, that emphasizes communalities of datasets, while mantainig their diversities.
 In this manner, a number of information that is in common to all datasets, is released and presented in a homogenous format, so to facilitate participants in testing their methods across all the datasets.